King Neptune ceremony: line-crossing at sea, explained

 Published 24 April 2026

-This short piece covers four things: what the line crossing ceremony actually is, where it came from, what happens on a modern sail-training tall ship, and why, 500 years on, a working brigantine like NEPTUN still holds one every time she crosses the line.
+This short piece covers the parts that won't spoil the moment: where the line-crossing ceremony came from, the words that go with it, how different fleets handle it, and why a working brigantine like NEPTUN still holds one every time she crosses the line.
 When we sail Leg 5 from Saldanha to Fortaleza in early 2027, a fresh batch of shellbacks will be minted at sunrise somewhere around 00°00'N, 030°W.

 Planning your own leg?

-The 2026–2027 itinerary is live, nine legs, one continuous voyage.
+The 2026–2027 itinerary is live, seven legs, one continuous voyage.
 Browse the route and pick the passage that fits your dates.

 What is the king neptune ceremony?

 The king neptune ceremony is a shipboard ritual held when a sailor crosses the equator for the first time.
-The trainee, a pollywog, is brought before King Neptune, charged with silly "crimes against the sea", put through a short, messy but safe ordeal, and inducted as a shellback: a proper seafarer who has crossed the line.
+A pollywog (a sailor who has never crossed the line) goes through the ritual and emerges as a shellback (one who has).
 The tradition goes back at least 500 years.

 Where the line-crossing ceremony came from